 You can also view current Montlake Project work activity via our construction cameras.

 Our community construction management plans, linked at the bottom of this webpage, detail the actions our contractor crews follow to limit the effects of construction on nearby neighborhoods and travelers within the highway corridor.

-Working at night and on weekends eases weekday traffic congestion on SR 520, I-5, Montlake Boulevard and local streets – particularly when lane closures or detours are required.
-We’re always looking for opportunities to reduce nighttime effects on the neighborhood, and we’ll schedule noisy activities during the day whenever possible.
+Working at night and on weekends eases weekday traffic congestion on SR 520, I-5, Montlake Boulevard and local streets, particularly when lane closures or detours are required.
+We are always looking for opportunities to reduce nighttime effects on the neighborhood, and we will schedule noisy activities during the day whenever possible.

 WSDOT is committed to minimizing activities that would result in noticeable vibrations, but some activities necessary for construction are likely to cause vibrations.
 Construction activities that may cause noticeable vibrations include pile driving, constructing drilled shaft foundations and demolishing existing structures.

 Certain construction activities may affect air quality in the vicinity of the construction site.
 Some of these activities include truck traffic, asphalt paving, earthmoving, and demolition.

 SR 520 construction will cause temporary, and in some instances, permanent changes to views and the visual context of the SR 520 roadway within the existing landscape.
 Montlake Project construction activities will affect views of and the visual context of the Montlake area and Lake Washington.
 Construction on the SR 520/I-5 Connection project will affect views along I-5 between the SR 520 and Mercer Street interchanges.
 Some construction work will occur during the night and will require lighting to work safely.
 During the winter months (November through March), there may be increased work-zone lighting at the beginning and end of the workday due to decreased daylight hours.